terrymandin/terraform-test-module-tm/README.md

 Description: - `enabled` - (Required) Should the automatic instance repair be enabled on this Orchestrated Virtual Machine Scale Set?
 Possible values are `true` and `false`.
 - `grace_period` - (Optional) Amount of time for which automatic repairs will be delayed.
 The grace period starts right after the VM is found unhealthy.
 Possible values are between `30` and `90` minutes.
 The time duration should be specified in `ISO 8601` format (e.g. `PT30M` to `PT90M`).
 Defaults to `PT30M`.
+**NOTE:** To enable the automatic\_instance\_repair, the Orchestrated Virtual Machine Scale Set must have a valid health\_probe\_id or an [Application Health Extension](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension).

 Type: